Blog Profiles: Senior Blogs, Part 1

 Many seniors have been socially distancing from their families for months, so I wanted to find blogs that can help them feel a sense of connection with others.
 During the pandemic, AARP.org saw an all-time record for traffic when it received nearly 29 million visitors in May.
 So it’s clear that this audience is online and reading content that relates to their experiences.

 These blogs provide valuable content in a variety of areas including health, travel, finance, fashion, dating, and more.

-I found so many great blogs that I couldn’t narrow it down to just one post, so keep an eye out for Part 2 on Sept.
-21.
+I found so many great blogs that I couldn’t narrow it down to just one post, so keep an eye out for Part 2.